northcarolinageologicalsurvey/LAS-Viewer/README.md

 pip install -r requirements.txt
 ```

-## Running the App
+## Running the App Locally
 To launch the app, use the following command:
 ```sh
 streamlit run app.py
 ```
+This app will open in yoour web browser.

 ## Deployment
-This app will open in your web browser.

 ## Repository Structure
 ```